 The striking red flowers on this plant become common in late winter and early spring.
 They produce tall stalks that are delicately lined with leaves that produce bright blooms.
 They don't do very well in frosty conditions.
 The ideal climate for the Kafir Lily is temperate.

 A light frost is no problem for these dainty flowers.
 Known as a medicine once believed to cure rabies, these hardy troopers are best suited for fall, winter, and even early spring.
 Delicate and beautiful, this is a perfect ground cover anywhere color is needed.

 These are truly beautiful flowers.
 They range in color from white to pink and light pink, to a dark crimson.
 They can bloom continuously all the way through winter.
 You'll find your finest results will be in temperate climates.
 They need four to six hours of sunlight to produce the most flowers.

 This hands down is one of winter's best scents.
 The highly fragrant flowers have few competitors where beauty and fragrance are concerned.
 A delightful climbing vine - this impressive flower has few downsides.
 The creamy-white flowers on this plant develop in the winter.
 They are packed with a lemony smell.
 In some areas these flowers will bloom from November through April.

-The reason you recognize these red berries from everyone's holiday decorations is largely because they survive harsh winters and produce brightly colored red berry clusters in the coldest parts of the season.
-The main thing to remember is; they're not edible.
-This bush will also deliver little white flowers come springtime.
+You recognize these red berries from holiday decorations because they survive harsh winters and produce brightly colored red berry clusters in the coldest parts of the season.
+Remember that they are not edible.
+This bush will also deliver small white flowers come springtime.